keithfancher/todo-indicator/README.md

 (The above is verified working on Ubuntu 20.04 and 22.04.
 I can't speak for other versions or distros, but it will likely be something similar.)

+If you prefer to run `todo-indicator` in a virtual env (or if you're required to do so by `pipx`) and you do *not* want to use the `--system-site-packages` option, you'll need to `pip install` (or `pipx inject`) the required dependencies in your virtual env.
+Unfortunately, because of the `PyGObject` dependency, there are some extra steps involved with this.
+For more details, see the [Contributing](#contributing) section -- this is the same process you'd go through for local development.

-You can also simply clone the repo and run the provided `todo-indicator` binary directly, without installing it.
+Note that you can also simply clone the repo and run the provided `todo-indicator` binary directly, without installing it.
 You'll still need to install the required dependencies as described above, however.

 ## Requirements